-- a) Your friend tells you that in a previous study, he found that the value of K for this particular lake is 255.2.
+- a) Your friend tells you that in a previous study, he found that the value of K for this particular lake is 450.
 Use code to determine the best value of α for this situation.
-Note that the equation expects t in years, but the data is given in days. - b) That answer doesn't look great.
+Note that the equation expects t in years, but the data is given in days.
+Search for α in the range (0,400). - b) That answer doesn't look great.
 Plot the solution with these parameters along with the data and compare them. - c) The fit does not look great, so maybe your friend's value was not quite right.
 Run code to find best values for K and α simultaneously.
+Use the range (0,400) for both α and K.